This page last modified on 1 July 2008.

 cross Great Central Railway (disused main line, preserved station visible)

-L SP WESTCOTT, through WESTCOTT, and climb from 85m to ASHENDON
+L 1st exit SP ASHENDON, through WESTCOTT, and climb from 85m to ASHENDON

 R 210 metres after church (SP Dorton) very near to 156m summit